rotki/rotki/docs/api.rst

         "message": ""
       }

-   :reqjson object result: A list of transaction entries to return for the given filter.
+   :resjson object result: A list of transaction entries to return for the given filter.
-   :reqjson int entries_found: The number of entries found for the current filter.
+   :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
-   :reqjson int entries_limit: The limit of entries if free version. -1 for premium.
+   :resjson int entries_limit: The limit of entries if free version. -1 for premium.
-   :reqjson int entries_total: The number of total entries ignoring all filters.
+   :resjson int entries_total: The number of total entries ignoring all filters.

    :statuscode 200: Transactions succesfull queried
    :statuscode 400: Provided JSON is in some way malformed